ELAN: Electronic system for Agricultural Non-customs formalities

 Summary

-The European Commission is proposing to establish a new Electronic system for Agricultural Non-customs formalities (ELAN) that will allow authorities to process and store documents relating to agri-food trade, such as documents issued by non-EU authorities to secure tariff rate quota licences.
-ELAN will be part of the Trade Control and Expert System (TRACES).
+The European Commission has established a new Electronic system for Agricultural Non-customs formalities (ELAN) that will allow authorities in European Union (EU) and non-EU countries to process and store documents relating to agri-food trade.
+These include documents issued by non-EU authorities to secure tariff rate quota licences.
+ELAN will be part of the EU’s Trade Control and Expert System (TRACES).
 This new system aims to streamline cooperation between authorities.

-EU to develop new electronic system for non-customs documents related to agri-food trade
+New EU electronic system for non-customs documents related to agri-food trade

-Draft Commission Implementing Regulation laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council with regard to the electronic Union non-customs system for trade in agricultural products (‘ELAN’)
+Commission Implementing Regulation (EU) 2025/1272 of 6 May 2025 laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council with regard to the electronic system for agricultural non-customs formalities (ELAN)

 Update

-The European Commission is proposing to establish a new Electronic system for Agricultural Non-customs formalities (ELAN) that will allow authorities to process and store documents relating to agri-food trade, such as documents issued by non-EU authorities to secure tariff rate quota licences.
-ELAN will be part of the Trade Control and Expert System (TRACES).
+The European Commission has established a new Electronic system for Agricultural Non-customs formalities (ELAN) that will allow authorities in European Union (EU) and non-EU countries to process and store documents relating to agri-food trade.
+These include documents issued by non-EU authorities to secure tariff rate quota licences.
+ELAN will be part of the EU’s Trade Control and Expert System (TRACES).
 This new system aims to streamline cooperation between authorities.

 What is changing?

-The European Commission is proposing to establish an Electronic Agricultural Non-customs formalities system (ELAN) that will support the management and storage of non-customs documents required in the trade of agri-food products.
-For non-EU countries, this concerns documentation including:
+The European Commission has established an Electronic Agricultural Non-customs formalities system (ELAN) that will support the management and storage of non-customs documents (certificates of authenticity/eligibility, certificates of origin) required in the trade of agri-food products (Regulation 2025/1272).
+For non-EU countries, this concerns:

 EU authorities will also use the ELAN system to issue and manage import licences.

-Once the system is operational, non-EU authorities will either produce these documents directly in ELAN, or transmit them to ELAN from their national electronic systems.
-ELAN will automatically verify the validity of the documents.
+From January 2028, non-EU authorities must either produce these documents directly in ELAN, or transmit them to ELAN from their own national electronic systems.
+From October 2028, ELAN will automatically verify the validity of the documents.

 Why?